Naruno/Naruno/docs/baklava-testnet.md

 integration.close()
 ```

+## Adding Amount

+If you want to add amount to your transaction you can use `integration.send("Your_Action_Name", "Your_Data", "Recipient_Address", amount=100)` function.
+The amount is in Naruno coins.
+You can check your balance via `narunocli --getbalance` command.

 ### Running

 With this command you will send an data to an recipient and after a while (tx validation proccess) you will get your sent datas and the datas that came to you.